hunter-college-ossd-spr19/Empathy-project-evaluation-02/evaluation_template.md

 <br><br><br><br>

 1. How long are pull requests remaining un-answered?
 Look at the closed pull requests to see how long they stayed open.
 Take the twenty most recently closed ones and look at when each was first reported.
-Compute the number of days that each was open and take the average.
+Compute the number of days that each was open and take the average.<br>
-Jessica<br><br>
+Since there is no history of any pull requests being closed, pull requests seemingly remain unanswered forever.
+<br><br><br><br>

 1. Is there active discussion on the pull requests?
-Use the same method as you did for the issues.
+Use the same method as you did for the issues. <br>
+In the only open pull request there was active discussion when it was opened two months ago but, not a single comment ever since.
 <br><br><br><br>

 1. How many pull requests were opened within the past month?<br>